mldangelo/open-webring/README.md

 ## Manifesto

 Do you remember when the internet used to be fun?
 Back in the days before search engines indexed everything, before the internet was hyper-optimized for business, webrings were the de-facto way to discover content.
-Open-Webring is designed for hobbiests, enthusiasts, artists, and creatives that would like to build inclusive online communities around shared interests and help web-surfers discover great content.
+Open-Webring is designed for hobbyists, enthusiasts, artists, and creatives that would like to build inclusive online communities around shared interests and help web-surfers discover great content.

 ![tesla-coil-webring](/docs/tesla-coil.png)